Dibrugarh Polytechnic

-Dibrugarh Polytechnic is a premier technical Institute of upper Assam which was established in 1965.
+Dibrugarh Polytechnic is a technical Institute of upper Assam which was established in 1965.
 It is affiliated to State Council for Technical Education, Assam under the Directorate of Technical Education, Government of Assam and is recognised by the All India Council for Technical Education.

 Location

-The institute is situated at the Lahowal, 1.8 km from National Highway 37.
-It is surrounded by lash green tea gardens providing excellent environment for study.
+The institute is situated at Lahoal, 1.8 km from National Highway 37.
+It is surrounded by green tea gardens.
 Dibrugarh railway station is 5 km and Dibrugarh Airport is 6 km away from it.
 The institute is well-connected by roads to Dibrugarh.